 As we have already told on this blog, there’s much more than Cinque Terre in Liguria!

-Today I want to tell you about Portovenere and the Poet’s Gulf, one of my favorite places in the Italian Riviera, just next to Cinque Terre.
+Today we want to tell you about Portovenere and the Poet’s Gulf, one of our favorite places in the Italian Riviera, just next to Cinque Terre.

 Portovenere is a charming fishing village, as the ones in Cinque Terre but it has something special that gives it a particular atmosphere.